pablobm/pygame-tutorial/source/lessons/00700-circle-random-append/index.html.markdown

 ## Generating random numbers

 In Python, there are several ways of generating random numbers.
-Regardless of how you do it, you'll need to import the `random` library into your program.
-Then you can use a function such as the following:
+Regardless of how we do it, we'll need to import the `random` library into our program.
+Then we can use a function such as the following:

 ```python
 random.randint(1, 10)